Albury Virtual Tour

 We welcome applications from Albury village and all surrounding areas.
 We are always pleased to meet with prospective parents and show them around the school.
 Please call the school office on 01279 771253 for a prospectus and application form or you can download an application form on our admissions page.

-This is a good school
+This continues to be a "good" school

 The inspection report noted that:

 - Members of staff "have successfully preserved the caring, supportive ethos of this very small school which is valued by pupils, parents and carers.
 One parent stated, 'Every child is valued and given the opportunity to flourish', while a pupil commented that school 'is like a big family'.

 - "Pupils of all ages behave exceptionally well and develop positive attitudes towards their learning.
 They take pride in their work and, as a result, the presentation of their work is of a very high standard."